Birthdate: 1 August 1970

 Total LFC games/goals: 277 / 0

 James was considered one of England's best and brightest goalkeepers when he was establishing himself at Watford.
 Arriving at Liverpool only 21 years of age he vowed to become the club's first-choice 'keeper and England's as well inside two years.
 James didn't start his Liverpool career very promisingly and critics were happy to write him off after failing at the first hurdle.
 Grobbelaar recaptured his place but even with him out later through illness Mike Hooper was preferred to James in the 1992/93 season.
 Before the season was out though James was again handed the number one jersey.
 James had to settle for bench duty the following season until 19 February 1994 when Grobbelaar got injured.
-From that point on James made 213 consecutive appearances until 23 February 1998 when Brad Friedel took his place.
+From that point on James made 213 consecutive appearances until Brad Friedel took his place on 28 February 1998.
 James got back into the side in the 1998/99 season but that turned out to be his last at Liverpool.

 James was too prone to make mistakes but that was a fact that Liverpool's fans had grown quite accustomed to after watching Grobbelaar's wild antics.
 But unlike the past Liverpool were not winning each game despite the goalkeeper's errors and when James made a mistake it was the reason behind Liverpool's defeat that particular evening.
 Contrary to people's expectations James seemed to become less confident as the years passed by even earning the nickname "Calamity James" and one high pass into the penalty area was basically what was needed because the opposition knew he would have trouble controlling it.
 James once attributed his lack of concentration to playing Nintendo games long into the night!